Onsite remarketing is much more than pop-ups. This guide unpacks what it can do for eCommerce conversion rate optimization and more.

 How to put together an onsite remarketing campaign?

 The danger in onsite remarketing is to think that you put a pop-up on your site and then wait for the conversions to roll in.
 In reality, onsite remarketing is all about personalizing the customer journey – you’re creating experiences that adapt and shift to the individual user’s behavior.

 To do that effectively, you need a strong strategy that’s grounded in analytics.
 Start with a clear goal (you’ll discover more about these later on in this article).
-Then, get a clear idea of what your customer journey looks like (get tips on that here) and start to put together your campaigns with an eye to the overall journey.
+Then, get a clear idea of what your customer journey looks like and start to put together your campaigns with an eye to the overall journey.

 Then you can get started on building those campaigns.
 The first thing to understand about onsite remarketing is how it’s put together – each campaign has 4 simple components: